FotoWare uses the XMP format to store metadata. This article explains the following:

 Are IPTC and XMP compatible?

 In 2004 the IPTC introduced the IPTC Core schema for XMP, which means that all IPTC metadata can be seamlessly transferred to the more modern and far more flexible XMP format.
-The current IPTC Core schema has five fields that are interoperable with the Dublin Core schema: Title, Subject/Keywords, Creator, Rights/Copyright Notice, Description.
+The current IPTC Core schema has five fields that are interoperable with the Dublin Core schema: Title, Subject/Keywords, Creator, Rights/Copyright Notice, and Description.

 In practice, this means that when FotoWare software encounters legacy IPTC metadata, it will read and display it, and when users update metadata, the entire metadata block will be converted and rewritten in XMP format.
 To the user, the entire operation is entirely transparent.